THINKING AND THE 7 SYSTEM

 This is called the moderate systems level.
 It is similar to level 5 above, but more complex in details and in the number of elements.

 Example.
 This might be the level at which a master mechanic works.
-He might know not only the basic electrical and mechanical systems of the engine, but also more details about the onboard computers, or the actual materials of the wires and other parts that could possibly fail.
+He might know not only the basic electrical and mechanical systems of the engine, but also more details about the onboard computers, and other parts that could possibly fail.

-Another example might be a medical specialist who knows of more tests that can be run, more diseases that can be diagnosed, and more subtle ways to examine the body in others ways.
+Another example might be a medical specialist who knows of more tests that can be run, more diseases that can be diagnosed, and more ways to diagnose and heal the body.

 LEVEL SEVEN THINKING